Frequently Asked Questions

 The much-praised continental service stations are usually dealing with much lower traffic levels, and a different customer attitude, who is willing to pay more and take some time out to enjoy a meal.
-In Britain, demand has dictated that since the 2000s almost all services have offered fast food - and it is usually by far the most popular offer.
+In Britain since the 2000s, demand has dictated that almost all services have offered fast food - and it is usually by far the most popular offer.

 The other difference is that most continental restaurants are leased out to family-run firms, whereas in Britain the whole complex (building, toilets, car park, sliproads) is owned by one firm, creating significant financial pressures (some European countries fund those unprofitable items through tax and tolls instead).
 When you compare like-with-like, the reputation and service has always been similar, even when British service stations were at their worst.

 UK motorway services were based very loosely on what existed in America, West Germany and Italy.
 France and Switzerland inspected the 1960s British examples before building their own.